cschellberg/CodeSnippets/README.md

 in React.
 The forms and tables are built from a JSON configuration file.
 The configuration file specifies the fields, labels, data types, and validation rules for the form or table.
-It maintains state through react-redux and one slice is shared between diferent forms and tables.
-The item slice are separated by the slice type which is determined by the user.
+It maintains state through react-redux and one slice is shared between different forms and tables.
+The item slice is separated by the slice type which is determined by the user.
 In the example there are two types of forms/tables: members and events.
 So the respective slice types are members and events.